nuintun/file-send/README.md

 ### FileSend(request, [options])

-  Create a new `Send` for the given options to initialize.
+  Create a new `FileSend` for the given options to initialize.

 #### Options